Technigo/js-project-recipe-library/README.md

 - Show a loading state while fetching data
 - Allow users to search for specific recipe names or ingredients
 - Allow users to save/like recipes and store them in local storage.
 This includes adding a heart button to the recipe card and adding a "View favourites" button that only shows favourite recipes.
-- Implement pagination for large results or infinite scrolling (e.g. fetching more recipes when the user has reached the bottom)